 Emergency contraception is a pill that can be taken to prevent a pregnancy from happening.
 Please call the sexual health clinic if you think emergency contraception may be helpful for you.
 The sooner it is taken, the more effective it is.

 *NOTE: Emergency contraception is not effective if already pregnant

 Where can I get it?

-Plan B is available at low cost from the Sexual Health clinic or is available for purchase at pharmacies.
+Emergency contraception is available at low cost from the Sexual Health clinics or is available for purchase at pharmacies.
 Mifegymiso (the abortion pill) is also available at pharmacies with a prescription at no extra cost.

 Talk to a sexual health nurse for more information.